lexingtontechus/lxtgroup-09602/content/pages/about.md

       investment projects through our Quantum Management methodology.

   - title: Quantum Management
-    subtitle: "Quantum Management: The art of\_Quantum\_Management\_lies in discovering methods for gathering information about the unobservable and preparing for all forms of success and failure while keeping the box closed.
+    subtitle: "The art of\_Quantum\_Management\_lies in discovering methods for gathering information about the unobservable and preparing for all forms of success and failure while keeping the box closed.
 An effective\_quantum\_manager will resist super-\"imposing\" and instead ensure superposition.
 Layering this practice with advanced & intuitive Artificial Intelligence insights enables LXT GROUP to grow our investment portfolio via our own exchange & brokerage service. ."
     actions: []
     align: left
     image_alt: lorem-ipsum